ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.telegram/README.md

 - URL - in form https://yourdomain.com:8443.
 - IP - Ip address, where the server will be bound.
 Default 0.0.0.0.
 Do not change it if you are not sure.
-- Port - actually only 443, 80, 88, 8443 ports are supported by telegram, but you can forward ports to any one through your router.
+- Port - actually only 443, 80, 88, 8443 ports are supported by telegram, but you can forward ports to anyone through your router.
 - Public certificate - required, if **let's encrypt** is disabled.
 - Private key - required, if **let's encrypt** is disabled.
 - Chain certificate (optional)
-- Let's encrypt options - It is very easy to setup **let's encrypt** certificates.
+- Let's encrypt options - It is very easy to set up **let's encrypt** certificates.
 Please read [here](https://github.com/ioBroker/ioBroker.admin#lets-encrypt-certificates) about it.

+## Advanced security
+The authentication of users could be disabled.
+So no one new can authenticate.

+To create a list of trusted users, first disable the option "Do not authenticate new users" and authenticate all users that should be in the trusted list by sending the `/password <PASSWORD>` message.

+The users, that sent valid password will be stored in the trusted list.

+After that teh option "Do not authenticate new users" could be activated and no new users can authenticate.

+To use this option the option "Remember authenticated users" must be activated.

 ## Calls via telegram
 Thanks to [callmebot](https://www.callmebot.com/) api, you can make a call to your telegram account and some text will be read via TTS engine.